arbordex/dex/CONTRIBUTING.md

 If your changes affect how users interact with the project, update:

 - `README.md` - Main documentation
-- `config/.env.example` - If you add environment variables
+- `.env.example` - If you add environment variables

 ### Commit Message Guidelines